KotAleksei/js-band-hw-task-3/README.md

 Ciklum University: JS Band Internship.
 Homework task 3

-This project have same functionality with https://kotaleksei.github.io/js-band-hw-task-1/ project, with the exception of sortering (it wasn't a necessary condition)
+This project have same functionality with https://kotaleksei.github.io/js-band-hw-task-1/ project, with the exception of sortering (it wasn't a necessary condition) and add patterns (Singleton, Method factory)

 ## To start the project should:
 1. npm i